jaypyles/open-spots/README.md

 Your API should return a JSON object with the following fields:

+-   `logo`: The URL of the logo to be used in the header. **Optional**
+-   `data`: An array of building data.

+The building data has the following fields:

 -   `building`: The name of the building.
 -   `building_code`: The code of the building.
 -   `building_status`: The status of the building.